hpi-schul-cloud/e2e-system-tests/docs/tags.md

 _Explanation_:

-- The `@release` tag at the `Feature` level indicates that all scenarios in this feature are part of the release test suite.
+- The `@regression_test` tag at the `Feature` level indicates that all scenarios in this feature are part of the release test suite.
 - The `@stable_test` tag on the specific scenario indicates that this test is reliable and expected to pass in all environments.

 ### @unstable_test